What We’ve Learned about Test-Optional and Test-Required Admissions

 Test scores matter more than we previously understood

 Under the paradigm of test-optional admissions, there’s a great deal of ambiguity regarding the relative weight of test scores in the admissions process.
-Colleges have a natural incentive to encourage more students to apply, to yield the biggest possible pool of applicants from which to build a class.
+Colleges have a natural incentive to encourage more students to apply, to yield the biggest possible pool of applicants from which to build a class, particularly as yield rates have been in decline.
 Most colleges with test-optional policies have advised students that they will be judged equally with or without test scores.

-Test scores are powerful predictors of performance, especially at selective institutions
+Test scores are powerful predictors of performance, especially at highly selective institutions

 We learned from the University of Texas at Austin that test scores are nearly essential to ensure the right students are admitted to the right academic programs.
 Students without test scores were achieving Freshman grades nearly a full point (0.86) below their matched peers who submitted test scores, and were 55% more likely to be on academic probation (below a 2.0 GPA).
 Students performing at lower levels require more resources and academic support and pose a greater risk of dropping out.
-This incredible discrepancy in academic performance drove the Texas flagship to reinstate test requirements, and other schools will surely follow.
+This incredible discrepancy in academic performance drove the Texas flagship to reinstate test requirements.

 The Ivy Plus study conducted by Raj Chetty and other researchers from the Opportunity Insights group found that for the Ivies plus Chicago, Stanford, Duke, and MIT, standardized test scores were much better than high school grades at predicting collegiate academic performance.
 The results of their analysis were striking.